riansopian/bakso-app-next/README.md

 3. Users can log in and will be assigned a role (e.g., customer or vendor).
 The map will show nearby users of the opposite role in real-time.

 4. Users can enable location sharing, which will be updated in Firebase, allowing others to see their real-time position.

+#License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.